rubkn/pinned/README.md

 ## What is pinned?

-**pinned**, is a simple API service that allows you to get the pinned repositories of any github user.
+**pinned**, is a simple API service that allows you to get the pinned repositories of any GitHub user.

 ## How to use pinned?

-To use pinned, you just need to make a GET request to the pinned API with the username of the github user you want to get the pinned repos from.

-The API will return a JSON with the pinned repos of the user.

 The API is available at `/api/user/[username]`

+To use pinned, you just need to make a GET request to the API with the username of the GitHub user you want to get the pinned repositories from.

+The API will return a JSON with the pinned repositories of the user.

-You can use the API with the username of any github user.
+You can use the API with the username of any GitHub user.

-For example, to get the [Vercel](https://vercel.com/) pinned repositories, you just need to make a GET request to `/api/user/vercel`
+For example, to get my pinned repositories, you just need to make a GET request to `/api/user/rubkn`

 ## How to run this project?